 - 225 Soft Chews, Ingredients You Can Trust, Taste Your Dog Will Love: We've carefully crafted a healthy and delicious joint supplement for dogs that helps provide vital vitamins, minerals, essential enzymes, and nutrients your dog needs for natural energy and strength; Our chicken flavored hip and joint dog treats are easy to give and so delicious your dog will be begging for more

-- Powerful Blend of Ingredients Known to Support Dog Joint Health, Improve Mobility, and Ease Discomfort: Improving your dog's joint health is important, our soft chews make that easy; Every soft chew is loaded with Glucosamine, Chondroitin, MSM, Yucca Schidigera, CoQ10 (coenzyme q10), and Hyaluronic Acid (HA); Plus Omega 3 & 6, Vitamin C & E, and Salmon Oil & Cod Liver Oil for skin and coat health
+- Powerful Blend of Ingredients Known to Support Dog Joint Health, Improve Mobility, and Ease Discomfort: Improving your dog's joint health is important, our soft dog treats make that easy; Every soft chew is loaded with Glucosamine HCl, Chondroitin, MSM, Yucca Schidigera, CoQ10 (coenzyme q10), and Hyaluronic Acid (HA); Plus Omega 3 & 6, Vitamin C & E, and Salmon Oil & Cod Liver Oil for skin and coat health

 Probiotics are a supplement that lives naturally in the body in the form of yeasts and live bacteria.
 It is used to treat diarrhea and other digestive problems and since Pit Bull is a breed that is known to have a higher rate of digestive issues compared with other dog breeds, therefore the addition of this supplement is a must in your dog’s diet.
 Check out this Doggie Dailies Probiotics for Dogs to include Probiotics in your dog’s diet.